sav-che/TL-2/Authors/Bausch, Wilhelm {std. Bausch}.md

-> [!cite] BHL link: this entry starts at [page 391](https://www.biodiversitylibrary.org/item/103858#page/403/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 391](https://www.biodiversitylibrary.org/page/33265118) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Bausch, Wilhelm (1804-1873), German (Baden) lawyer and amateur cryptogamist, studied law at Freiburg and Göttingen, practicing from 1829, bailiff in various cities in Baden, ultimately in Karlsruhe as head of an administrative court. (*Bausch*).
+Bausch, Wilhelm (1804-1873), German (Baden) lawyer and amateur cryptogamist, studied law at Freiburg and Göttingen, practicing from 1829, bailiff in various cities in Baden, ultimately in Karlsruhe as head of an administrative court.
+**Abbreviated name**: *Bausch*

 #### Herbarium and types